Made possible by the members of the Dean’s Circle of Excellence.

 - Team-Based Learning Collaborative (Web site, including a wide array of resources)

-Alternatively, clickers (another response tool option) may also be utilized in the Computer Lab as well.
+Clickers (a response tool option) may also be utilized in the Computer Lab.
 Faculty are welcome to temporarily store teaching supplies in our adjoining faculty workroom to assist with the setup of learning activities within the Computer Lab.
 Contact Educaiton Center staff for an orientation to the Computer Lab or to discuss alternative teaching methods.